Immigration & Students

 Do I have the right to a K-12 education as an undocumented student?

 YES.
-Every child who lives in California has the right to a free public education regardless of the child or his/her family’s race, nationality, sex, religion, whether they speak English or not, and immigration status.
-Every child in California, including non-citizens and undocumented students, has a right to attend a public school in the district where his or her parent, guardian, or sponsor reside1 or a charter school.
+Every child who lives in California has the right to a free public education regardless of the child or their family’s race, nationality, sex, religion, whether they speak English or not, and immigration status.
+Every child in California, including non-citizens and undocumented students, has a right to attend a public school in the district where their parent, guardian, or sponsor reside,1 or a charter school.

 Will the U.S. government conduct immigration enforcement actions on my school campus?

-USUALLY NO. The United States government has guidance that generally limits immigration enforcement actions on or directed towards school campuses.
-The types of schools covered by this policy include primary, secondary, and post-secondary schools such as colleges and universities as well as licensed daycare centers, pre-schools, school bus stops, and any school-related activity or event.
+MAYBE.
+In January 2025, the United States government rescinded, or eliminated, guidance that generally limited immigration enforcement actions on or directed towards school campuses, including primary, secondary, and post-secondary schools such as colleges and universities as well as licensed daycare centers, pre-schools, school bus stops, and any school-related activity or event.

 What do you mean by an “immigration enforcement action”?

-Federal immigration enforcement actions are actions taken by U.S. Immigration Customs Enforcement (ICE), U.S. Customs and Border Protection (CBP), or Homeland Security Investigations (HSI) officers.
-Examples of such actions include searches, interviews, surveillance for immigration purposes, and arrests.
+Federal immigration enforcement actions are actions are generally taken by U.S. Immigration Customs Enforcement (ICE), U.S. Customs and Border Protection (CBP), or Homeland Security Investigations (HSI) officers.
+Examples of such actions include searches, interviews, surveillance for immigration purposes, and arrests of immigrants to subject them to immigration-related legal processes.

 What is a “safe haven” or “safe zone” school district?

-Some school districts in California have declared that they are “safe zone” or “safe haven” school districts.
-This means that the district promises to resist efforts of immigration authorities to come on campus or use school records for immigration enforcement purposes.
+Some local educational agencies in California have declared that they are “safe zone” or “safe haven” school districts or charter schools.
+This means that the school district or charter school promises to resist efforts of immigration authorities to come on campus or use school records for immigration enforcement purposes.

 Should I be worried if my school has not declared itself a “safe haven” or “safe zone” district?

-NO. Even if your school district or charter did not adopt a “safe haven” or “safe zone” resolution, your district or charter was required to adopt policies limiting your school’s ability to cooperate in immigration enforcement actions by July 1, 2018.
+NO. Even if your school district or charter did not adopt a “safe haven” or “safe zone” resolution, all county offices of education, school districts, and charter schools in California, including yours, were required to adopt policies limiting your school’s ability to cooperate in immigration enforcement actions by July 1, 2018.
 The policies should also declare that your school remains safe and accessible to all Californians, regardless of immigration status2.
 To learn about your district’s policies on this topic, search for your district’s school board policies on the school district’s website with search terms like:

 • response to immigration enforcement,